 - 8.10 Achieving sustainable development is a fundamental aim of the planning system and lies at the heart of the vision and objectives set out earlier in this plan.
 The starting point for considering sustainable development is tackling climate change, because of the scale of the threat and the potential severity of its effects on ecosystems and human existence.
 The UK Climate Projections 2009 indicate the likelihood in the East of England of higher year round temperatures, higher winter rainfall, lower summer rainfall and sea level rise.
 Reducing carbon emissions, so as to reduce Ipswich's contribution to climate change, is an imperative of this plan.
-Not only is it required by national policy (e.g. the Planning and Climate Change Supplement to Planning Policy Statement (PPS 1) and the Regional Spatial Strategy (e.g. Policy SS1)), but it is also in the direct interests of a town with a central area situated on low-lying land on an estuary subject to tidal flooding. - 8.11 A consequence of climate change is likely to be increased winter rainfall and decreased summer rainfall (CRed Suffolk report and UK Climate Projections 09).
+Not only is it required by national policy DELETED: (e.g. the Planning and Climate Change Supplement to Planning Policy Statement (PPS 1) and the Regional Spatial Strategy (e.g. Policy SS1)), but it is also in the direct interests of a town with a central area situated on low-lying land on an estuary subject to tidal flooding. - 8.11 A consequence of climate change is likely to be increased winter rainfall and decreased summer rainfall (CRed Suffolk report INSERTED: Suffolk Climate Action Plan and UK Climate Projections 09) INSERTED: and the full impact on the natural ecosystem is largely unknown.
 Therefore, as well as reducing the impact of development on climate change, it is equally important to manage water resources through policies for the efficient use of water and minimisation of runoff from new development.